Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.i

 ABOUT BETTINA HINDIN

-Bettina D. Hindin is an accomplished and experienced matrimonial litigator, recognized for her skill and expertise in the investigation and analysis of the complex financial issues that arise in matrimonial, domestic relations and LGBT matters.
+Bettina D. Hindin is an accomplished and experienced matrimonial litigator, recognized for her skill and expertise in the investigation and analysis of the complex financial issues that arise in matrimonial, domestic relations, Surrogacy and Assisted Reproductive Technology (ART), and LGBTQIA matters.
 She is an acknowledged expert in the field and has appeared often as a commentator on these issues for MSNBC and CNN.